NIKsaurabh/Credit-card-fraud-detection/README.md

 # Credit card fraud detection
 ![](images/images.jpeg)

+### Overview
+This machine learning project is about credit card fraud or anomaly detection.

 ### Context
 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.